CARTAvis/carta-node-server/README.md

 ```

 ## Server Configuration
+WIP Readme update.
+Config is now defined in a JSON file.
+By default, the server assumes the config file is at `/etc/carta/config.json`.
+[Config documentation](docs/config_schema.html)

 Server configuration is handled by the configuration file `config/config.ts`.
 Detailed comments on each of the server options are given in the [example config](config/config.ts.stub).
 For external authentication systems, you may need to translate a unique ID (such as email or username) from the authenticated user information to the system user.
 You can do this by providing a [user lookup table](config/usertable.txt.stub), which is watched by the server and reloaded whenever it is updated.